-Results 1–10 of 46 for "Fact Sheet"X related to "Silence, please" Refine Your Search Refine Your Search TopicChildren (22)Teens (13)Socioeconomic status (5)Education (4)Race (4) 29 more... [+] Aging (3)Law & psychology (3)Lesbian, gay, bisexual, transgender (3)Sexuality (3)Autism (2)Disability (2)Eating disorders (2)Health disparities (2)Natural disasters (2)Parenting (2)Stress (2)ADHD (1)Anxiety (1)Bullying (1)Death & dying (1)Emotional health (1)HIV & AIDS (1)Human rights (1)Kids & the media (1)Learning & memory (1)Marriage & divorce (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 46 Previous 1 2 3 ...
+Results 1–10 of 46 for "Fact Sheet"X related to "Silence, please" Refine Your Search Refine Your Search TopicChildren (14)Teens (9)Socioeconomic status (8)Education (4)Pain (4) 26 more... [+] Race (4)Aging (3)Disability (2)Eating disorders (2)Health disparities (2)Human rights (2)Lesbian, gay, bisexual, transgender (2)Parenting (2)ADHD (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Emotional health (1)HIV & AIDS (1)Kids & the media (1)Law & psychology (1)Learning & memory (1)Natural disasters (1)Safety & design (1)Sexual abuse (1)Stress (1)Suicide (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 46 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet 2.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 3.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 4.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
-Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 5.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 6.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 7.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 8.The Lifespan Respite Care Act (P.L.
-109-442)Respite provides temporary relief for family caregivers from the ongoing responsibility of caring for an individual with special needs, or at risk of abuse or neglect.
-Caregivers who receive respite report improved physical and emotional health.Fact Sheet 9.Discussion Questions for the Science Education Advisory BoardDiscussion questions for the Science Education Advisory Board regarding the study of the impact of specialized public high schools of science, mathematics and technology.Fact Sheet (January 2012)10.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act of 2009--FactsheetThe act would fund demonstration programs at federally qualified community health centers to prevent child maltreatment and promote family well-being by addressing parenting practices and skills for families from diverse backgrounds.Fact Sheet 10.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 3.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 4.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 5.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
+Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 6.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 7.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 8.Discussion Questions for the Science Education Advisory BoardDiscussion questions for the Science Education Advisory Board regarding the study of the impact of specialized public high schools of science, mathematics and technology.Fact Sheet (January 2012)9.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act of 2009--FactsheetThe act would fund demonstration programs at federally qualified community health centers to prevent child maltreatment and promote family well-being by addressing parenting practices and skills for families from diverse backgrounds.Fact Sheet 10.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
 The most prevalent mental disorders of older adults are anxiety, cognitive impairment (due to dementia) and depression.
 Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 46 for "Fact Sheet"X related to "Silence, please"